 Being in a relationship with someone who is alternately cruel and loving can be incredibly confusing.

-Abuse often manifests as an experience of a loved one as being repeatedly critical, demeaning, controlling and cruel.
+Abuse can be understood as an experience of a loved one as being repeatedly critical, demeaning, controlling and cruel.
 Sometimes they are physically or sexually aggressive or violent, but not always.

 You are often blamed for the problems in the relationship; for example, you may be told that you are ‘crazy’, ‘oversensitive’ or that you have an ‘anger problem’ as a way to invalidate your normal, human response to being treated badly.

 Any kind of abuse can have profound and far-reaching effects.
-It often not only disrupts our relationship with ourselves, but emotional abuse in a past relationship can also affect how we experience our non-abusive relationships in the present.
-It can leave us mistrustful, hearing criticism when none was intended, confused, isolated, or simply not showing our authentic self to others.
+It not only disrupts our relationship with ourselves, but emotional abuse in a past relationship can also affect how we experience our non-abusive relationships in the present.
+It frequently leaves us mistrustful, hearing criticism when none was intended, confused, isolated, or simply not showing our authentic self to others.

-The first step towards recovery is often realising that, no matter what we may have been told, we are not the problem.
+The first step towards recovery is often realising – no matter what we may have been told – that we are not the problem.